rose-collectionservices/collection-services-manual/11-FORMAT SPECIFIC PROCEDURES/readme.md

   * For ongoing crawls and archived websites stored with Archive-It, we do not currently record the volume (in MB/GB) of captured web content.
 For archived web content that is static and stored elsewhere, such as LIBSAFE Go, the volume should be included with other digital materials as part of hte extent subrecord.
 * Abstract (collection level, required)
   * Add a mention of archived websites to the abstract if they are sizeable and/or have significant research value.
-* Scope and content note (collection/series/subseries level, required),
+* Scope and content note (collection/series/subseries level, required)
   * At the collection/series/subseries level, as appropriate, make sure the note includes archived web content.
   * Example: "The collection also contains the captured and preserved website of the Department of Music, available for browsing via the Internet Archive's Wayback Machine."
 * Scope and content note (file level, required)